ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 Q: Why using alias nodes as fragment identifiers?
-:  Alias nodes are a native YAML feature that allows addressing any node in a document.
+:  Alias nodes are a native YAML feature that allows addressing any node in a YAML document.
    Since YAML is not limited to string keywords, not all nodes are addressable using JSON Pointers.
    Alias nodes are thus the natural choice for fragment identifiers